 Marriage equality remains the law of the land.
 However, it is concerning that two Supreme Court Justices have expressed a sentiment to overturn or chip away at the Obergefell decision, especially with the pending nomination of Amy Coney Barrett to replace Justice Ginsburg.

 In light of this statement, many are inquiring about how they may best protect their families.
 Although there is no need to panic, there are a few legal steps that you should consider:

-Obtain Legal Confirmation of Parental Rights: Jerner Law Group, P.C. continues to strongly recommend that all nonbiological or nonadoptive parents confirm their legal rights to their children through second-parent or step-parent adoptions.
+Obtain Legal Confirmation of Parental Rights: Jerner Law Group, P.C. continues to strongly recommend that all nonbiological or nonadoptive parents confirm their legal rights to their children through step-parent adoptions.
 Even if a child’s birth certificate lists a nonbiological or nonadoptive parent as a parent, you should never rely on a birth certificate alone to confer parental rights.
 A birth certificate is an administrative record and not a legal determination of parentage.
 An adoption ensures that parental rights are confirmed, respected, and protected in all U.S. states.
 Additionally, an adoption ensures that federal benefits, such as Social Security, will be given to a child based on their relationship with their nonbiological or nonadoptive parent, if other conditions of eligibility are met.